michellehoog/academic-kickstart/content/post/candidate-selection/index.md

 The series of tests and measures we use at Umuzi are based on previous research and retrospective feedback from previous rounds of recruitment.
 Dr Hoogenhout and her team are working to test whether these measures are true signals of high potential over time.

-``"Some of the results we are looking at include, but are not limited to, tracking what positions our candidates are hired into in the job market, their financial earning potential, whether they have achieved any professional rewards and recognition for their work, and their ability to hold down a job."``
+> Some of the results we are looking at include, but are not limited to, tracking what positions our candidates are hired into in the job market, their financial earning potential, whether they have achieved any professional rewards and recognition for their work, and their ability to hold down a job.

 Dr Hoogenhout and her team will continue collecting data and tracking results over the coming months to refine and continuously test which of these measures are strong predictors of early career success.
 What’s already clear is a data-driven approach based on objective aptitude and personality tests, results in better hiring decisions.